vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 food being served on the ground; for a year; KKV 386–387.
 Sivanakṣautra-purusarrata--When there is Hasta naksatra on

-Phā. śu., then this vrata may be resolved upon by one unable to fast; this is a naksatravrata; Siva deity; worship of limbs of Siva from feet to head with different names of Siva in connection with Hasta (on which yrata begins ) and the other 26 nakṣatras; subsist by nakta method but without oil and salt and make gifts on each nakta day of a prastha of rice grains with a vessel full of ghee; in pāraṇā donate golden images of Siva and Umā and a bedstead
+Phā. śu., then this vrata may be resolved upon by one unable to fast; this is a naksatravrata; Siva deity; worship of limbs of Siva from feet to head with different names of Siva in connection with Hasta (on which vrata begins ) and the other 26 nakṣatras; subsist by nakta method but without oil and salt and make gifts on each nakta day of a prastha of rice grains with a vessel full of ghee; in pāraṇā donate golden images of Siva and Umā and a bedstead

 with all appurtenances: HV II.
 703-706 (from Vi.
 Dh.)
 Sivayogayuklaśirarātrivrata,on M. kr.
 14th with Sivayoga; tithivrata; Siva deity; story of king who in a former life